provides data provenance

 Imagine a ratings system that's based on facts — a system where data provenance tells the whole story.
 In seconds, you can see everyone who has handled your news story — who they are, where they are, and what their reputation is.
 With JLINC, each party responsible for producing, editing and disseminating news, digitally signs their stories.

-The ability to create signed, automated agreements that are also human readable, and therefore legally binding, will usher in a wave of new business models.
+The ability to create digitally signed, automated agreements that are also human readable, and therefore legally binding, will usher in a new wave of business models online.
 One where advertising is based on each individual filtering the commercial information they actually want — and where some of the revenue derived from that new alternative to advertising funds the producers of reputation-based verified news that each individual consumes.

-This can at once restore a sustainable business model for journalism, and re-incentivize the quality reporting that we need to maintain an informed, engaged public, and counter misinformation.
+This can at once restore a sustainable business model for journalism, and re-incentivize the quality reporting that we need to maintain an informed, engaged public, and to counter misinformation.

-Planetwork is seeking non-profit grant funding to develop a working demonstration of JLINC technology for journalism.
+Planetwork is seeking foundation support to develop a working demonstration of JLINC technology for journalism.